Worker Rights and Labor

-Our country is built on the sweat of our construction workers, farmers, nurses, cooks and retail cashiers.
-We need to take care of our country’s workers because they are the backbone of our economy.
-That’s why I am fighting against attacks on worker rights, pensions and the freedom to organize.
+Our country is built on the sweat of our construction workers, farmers, nurses, cooks and retail cashiers, just to name a few.
+Taking care of our country’s workers is of the utmost importance because they are the backbone of our economy.
+That’s why I am fighting against repeated attacks on workers’ rights, pensions and the freedom to organize.

 I support working with labor to solve problems, build stronger workplaces and give working families a real voice.
-Unions give workers a voice to express concerns about their safety, security, pay, benefits, and about the best ways to get the work done.
-Workers deserve a voice in the workplace and we cannot silence hardworking Americans.
-In Washington, I am fighting to protect the right to organize, expand paid sick leave and keep workers safe.
+Unions give workers a way to express concerns about their safety, security, pay, benefits, and about the best practices to get the work done.
+In Washington, I am fighting to protect the right to organize, expand paid sick leave, combat discriminatory workplace practices, and keep workers safe.

 More on Worker Rights and Labor

 WASHINGTON, D.C. — Today, Rep. Judy Chu (CA-27), joined by Education and Labor Committee Chair Bobby Scott (VA-03), Rep. Raúl Grijalva (AZ-03), and Rep. Alma Adams (NC-12), sent a letter to the U.S. Department of Labor’s Occupational Safety and Health Administration (OSHA) urging them to adopt federal heat standards for workers.
 The Congressmembers submitted a letter to Labor Secretary Walsh outlining the dangers extreme heat poses to blue-collar workers in various industries.